 The Superintendent has designated one or more individuals to provide information regarding where and how to find available substance use related services to students, parents, and staff.

-The designated individual(s) for the District is/are: school counselors and school nurse.
+The designated individuals for the District are the school counselors and school nurse.